AndreasChristensen89/resto-booking-system/README.md

 ## Django Apps
 * project - main
 * reservations - contains the booking and table models as well as the booking and profile form.
 Contains all the views related to booking, both for admin and users.
 Also contains all the booking logic in a separate file booking.py.
-* homepage - simply contains the view for the index page.
+* homepage - simply contains the view for the index page and the 404 view code.
-* contact - contains the view code for the contact page as well as the form
+* contact - contains the view codes for the contact pages as well as the forms
 * menu - contains the view for the menu page as well as the two models; Category and Meals.
 * restaurant - contains two models: OpeningHours and BookingDetails

 ## Django models
 Six models
-* Booking - stores object for each reservation
+* Booking - stores object for each reservation.
-    Has an autogenerated slug field with random chars, User logged in is added, takes number of guests and a booking start.
+    - Has an autogenerated slug field with random chars, User logged in is added, takes number of guests and a booking start.
 Booking end is automatically generated in view code according to the BookingDetails model.
 Updated on, and created on are created and uses current datetime.
 Status has three options,1: "Pending", 2: "Approved", and 3: "Declined", is automatically set to 0.
 Comment is optional.
     Table is a ManyToManyField and can have multiple tables attached from the Table model.
+        - In first I included first_name and last_name in the Booking model, but it seemed extensive, especially when a user was already created.
+Instead, I found it better to require adding contact details before making a booking.
+This way the same user can easily book again, and the details are taken from the user.
+The first_name and last_name could be cut from the booking, thus making it more appropriate to book using only a datetime and guests number.
 * Table - store object for each table
-    Needs a unique table number, number of seats, and a zone.
+    - Needs a unique table number, number of seats, and a zone.
 Seats and zone are used in booking logic.
-* OpeningHours - stores objects for each weekday
+* OpeningHours - stores objects for each weekday.
     Takes in weekday, opening time and closing time, which uses timefields.
-* Bookings details - should only store one object for booking details Takes in booking duration, meaning how long time each booking should occupy in the system.
+* Bookings details - should only store one object for booking details.
+    - Takes in booking duration, meaning how long time each booking should occupy in the system.
 Next is table assign method, which has three options: 0 - "Off - admin assigns tables", 1 - "Assign any tables in same zone", 2 - "Assign any tables".
 Finally assign method limit, which is automatically set to 100.
 Admin can specify if they want the system to not sort automatically if the number of guests for a single reservation is more than this number.
-* Category - stores an object for each food category One field; name.
+* Category - stores an object for each food category.
+    - One field; name.
 Connects to meal.
-* Meals - stores an object for each meal
+* Meals - stores an object for each meal.
-    Name must be unique.
+    - Name must be unique.
 Takes in description.
 Uses foreignkey to connect to a Category object.
 Takes in number specifying how many people it is meant for.
 Price is a decimal field with max 4 digits and two decimal places.
 Image must be included, which will be uploaded to cloud via Pillow (installed).
 Slug is auto generated from the name field.

 ## Django forms
-Three forms
+Four forms
 * BookTableForm - form for creating booking on the booking page
+    * Has three fields: Number of guests, Booking
 * ProfileForm - form for the profile page
 * ContactForm - form for the contact page

-In first I included first_name and last_name in the Booking model, but it seemed extensive, especially when a user was already created.
-Instead, I found it better to require adding contact details before making a booking.
-This way the same user can easily book again, and the details are taken from the user.
-The first_name and last_name could be cut from the booking, thus making it more appropriate to book using only a datetime and guests number.
+* ContactFormLoggedIn - form for the contact page for registered users

 command used for copying authentication templates to directory.
 Once copied we can make changes to the styling, and the content